-As my lab's work progressed, my perspective shifted from the neoliberal goals that dominate computing to one that centered justice:
+As my lab's work progressed, my perspective shifted from the neoliberal goals that dominate computing - train students for FAANG jobs - to justice:

-- Our world is built to reinforce what Patricia Hill Collins called the matrix of oppression - the social systems that entrench power hierarchies by erasing intersecting identities. - Computing and computing education reinforces this matrix, framing computing and learning as tool of corporate profit. - Justice, in my view, is dismantling this matrix, and creating one that equitably works for everyone, instead of just those with power.
+- Our world is built to reinforce what Patricia Hill Collins called the matrix of oppression - the social systems that entrench power hierarchies by erasing intersecting identities. - Computing and computing education reinforces this matrix, framing computing and learning as tool of corporate profit. - Justice, in my view, is dismantling this matrix, and creating new equitable systems work for everyone, instead of just those with dominant identities.